Jay-agg/sidequest/README.md

-# Learn8
+# SideQuest

-Learn8 is a calm, local-first learning companion that helps you pick a hobby and focus on *just the few techniques that matter most* (usually 5–8).
+SideQuest is a calm, local-first learning companion that helps you pick a hobby and focus on *just the few techniques that matter most* (usually 5–8).
 Instead of sending you down endless rabbit holes, it nudges you toward practice, progress, and mastery.

 ## UI Video Demo